zannloo/tp/docs/DeveloperGuide.md

 <puml src="diagrams/LogicClassDiagram.puml" width="550"/>

 The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("rmt 1")` API call as an example.
+`rmt` is the command word for DeleteTaskCommand class.
+By executing the command `rmt 1`, tha task with index number 1 will be deleted.

 <puml src="diagrams/DeleteTaskSequenceDiagram.puml" alt="Interactions Inside the Logic Component for the `rmt 1` Command" />